KIT-ISAS/iviz/iviz/README.md

 You can hide the GUI with the arrows at the bottom.
 Once the GUI is hidden, the button becomes semitransparent, and you can click it back to reopen the GUI.

+Finally, one option you should check out is the *Settings* dialog (left panel, with the gear icon).
+It presents multiple options that control the quality and CPU usage of the application.
+You can get an idea of how much resources iviz is using by checking the FPS value on the left panel, at the bottom.
+You can set the maximum FPS at 60 if you want a fluid display, but you may also need to lower the graphics quality.
+The CPU usage can also be reduced by lowering the frequency at which network data is being processed.
+Please note that the Settings configuration is saved any time it is changed, and will be reused the next time iviz is started.

 ![image](../wiki_files/connection-dialog.png)